Cyclic Redundancy Check (CRC) Validation

 How It Works?

 For Write Operations

-When a backup is run, the CRC validation works over the network if the CRC is enabled on the network and is written on the media if it is enabled on the media, in the following manner:
+When a backup is run, the CRC validation works over the network and on the media in the following manner:

-- The client generates a CRC from the data that is being backed up.
+- The client generates a CRC from the data that is backed up.

 - The data is sent over the network to the MediaAgent.

 - Another CRC is generated on the MediaAgent based on the data received.